HexNumbers/OctoPrint/index.md

 ## screensaver management for TFT+TouchUI
 here's how to turn the screensaver off when the printing starts and turn it back on when the printing is done.

-1. grab the scripts from [screensaver folder here](https://github.com/HexNumbers/OctoPrint/tree/master/screensaver) and put them into the pi home folder
+1. grab the scripts from [screensaver folder here](https://github.com/HexNumbers/OctoPrint/tree/master/screensaver) and put them into the pi home folder, say under `/home/pi/screensaver`
-2. edit the OctoPrint's `config.yaml` - it hides under `~/.octoprint`, include the section below (you might need to change the paths to the scripts):
+2. edit the OctoPrint's `config.yaml` - it hides under `~/.octoprint`, include the section below:
     ```events:
         enabled: true
         subscriptions: